Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Experimental Evaluation

-Similarly, since the SPF server processes larger parts of the queries, fewer of the intermediate results are sent back to the clients, resulting in a lower NTB (Figure~\ref{fig:ntb}).
-Similar to NRS, NTB is significantly lower for SPF in comparison to both TPF and brTPF throughout all query loads except \texttt{paths}, where the results are similar for SPF and brTPF.
-This shows that compared to TPF and brTPF, SPF signicantly reduces the network traffic.
-Naturally, the endpoint has the lowest NTB and NRS since only one request per query is sent to the server and only the final results are transferred back to the client. \textbf{Impact of the query load} Figure~\ref{fig:etql} shows QET for all five query loads in the configuration with 64 concurrent clients.
-For queries with star patterns, it is clear that SPF has better performance than both TPF and brTPF.
-The difference between SPF and other interfaces is quite significant for the 1-star query load.
-This is expected since fewer requests are made for these queries.
-In fact, some queries in the \texttt{1-star} query load can be answered with just a single call to the server.
-As shown in Figures~\ref{fig:throughput} and~\ref{fig:qert}, SPF outperforms other interfaces more significantly for the \texttt{1-star} and \texttt{2-stars} query loads.
-These two query loads have larger star patterns than the other query loads (Figure~\ref{fig:qtps}) and therefore TPF and brTPF have to make more requests to the server for these queries, whereas SPF still only makes one request to the server.
+Similarly, since the SPF server processes larger parts of the queries, fewer intermediate results are returned to the clients, resulting in a lower NTB (Figures~\ref{fig:ntb1}-\ref{fig:ntb4}).
+The NTB is significantly lower for SPF in comparison to TPF, brTPF, and Smart-KG throughout all query loads except \texttt{watdiv-paths}, where the results are similar for SPF and brTPF.
+This shows that compared to TPF, brTPF, and Smart-KG, SPF significantly reduces the network traffic.
+SaGe, however, transfers less data overall than all other LDF interfaces.
+This is due to the fact that SaGe, in contrast to SPF and brTPF, does not transfer any intermediate results between the server and client.
+The endpoint has the lowest NTB and NRS since only one request per query is sent to the server and only the final results are transferred back to the client.
+However, as shown in Figure~\ref{fig:throughput}, this results in higher CPU usage on the server and lower throughput under load overall.
+The experimental results are consistent across all dataset sizes.
+Given that SPF clearly has a low network usage compared to other LDF interfaces while improving performance under load, SPF seems to be a suitable alternative to handle large query loads.

-For queries with no star patterns, we only expected to show that SPF does not have a worse performance than brTPF.
-This is in line with our experimental results, as SPF has similar performance as brTPF for the \texttt{paths} query load.
-Our results thus confirm that SPF is not slower for queries with no star patterns than brTPF, and is faster for queries with star patterns.